Submitted Place Names Starting with B

 meaning "to pound".
 Baku is the capital of the Transcaucasian country of Azerbaijan.

-Means "land of the Bengalis", with the first element deriving from Bengali বাংলা (Bangla)
+Means "land of the Bengalis", from Bengali বাংলা (Bangla)

 meaning "Bengali" (referring to the Bengali people or Bengali language spoken by the Bengali people), which is ultimately from Vanga